James Harington Evans: Final days

 On this same day Evans was driving a hired phaeton with his wife and a friend in Scotland, where he had been staying since July of that year.
 Going downhill the horse bolted, and at a bridge one of the wheels struck the side, throwing Evans off.
 His wife and friend remained in the carriage and were safe, the horse being stopped some distance away.
 Evans claimed in a letter that although he lost consciousness, his only other injuries were severe bruising.
 But shortly an abscess formed on the arm that had been worst affected in the fall and a fever developed.
 He gradually weakened until on 1 December 1849 he died in Stonehaven, Scotland.
-His remains were returned to London and he was buried on the eastern side of Highgate Cemetery on the 6 December.
+His remains were returned to London and he was buried on the western side of Highgate Cemetery on the 6 December.
 Rev Charles Shepherd and Rev Baptist Noel spoke at the funeral; Rev Octavius Winslow preached a funeral sermon at the John Street Chapel on the following Sunday.
 Winslow’s mother, Mrs. Mary Winslow, had been a congregant of the John Street Chapel since 1828.

 About this same time it was confirmed that Baptist Noel was the new minister at the John Street Chapel, a position he held until he retired in 1869.